Sorry, this entry is only available in Italiano.

 I share my experience in classes, mainly to postgraduate students, where I teach programming techniques and subjects related to software, data science and web marketing.

-At the moment my focus is on the emerging IoT (Internet of Things) market that brings together my knowledge of hardware, software and marketing.
+At the moment my focus is on the emerging IoT (Internet of Things) and Industry 4.0 market that brings together my knowledge of hardware, software and marketing.

 My vision is wide-ranging, involving a variety of technologies in order to achieve often unconventional but effective solutions, thanks to the use of methodologies such as TRIZ.